 Step #3: Make sure you have enough passive income to survive

-When I left my job, not only did I have regular income coming in as part of my deferred compensation, I also had passive income that would help tide me over should my employer decide to renege on my severance.
-After all, my severance was to be disbursed over a period of five years and during this period, the company could change its mind or go bankrupt.
+When I left my job, not only did I have regular income coming in as part of my deferred compensation, I also had passive income.
+The passive income would help tidy me over should my employer decide to renege on my severance.
+After all, my severance was to be disbursed over a period of five years.
+During this period, the company could change its mind or go bankrupt.

 In 2012, my passive income consisted of CD interest income, dividend income from stocks, and rental property income from a two bedroom condominium I bought in 2003.
 I had a large amount of CD income because long-term CDs back then were paying 4% – 4.125%.

 By saving 50% – 75% of my after-tax income for 13 years, I was able to invest the proceeds and amass roughly $78,000 in passive income.
-There were times when I questioned the wisdom of sharing a studio with a friend and driving beater cars worth less than 1/10th my gross income for a decade.
+There were times when I questioned the wisdom of sharing a studio with a friend.
+I didn't like driving beater cars worth less than 1/10th my gross income for a decade.
 But once I was able to experience freedom, it made all these sacrifices worth it.

 With the 10-year bond yield at ~3%, just know that every $1,000 you save today has the potential to generate at least $30 a year in risk-free income tomorrow.
 If you take on a little more risk, it's conceivable that your $1,000 could end up generating $40 – $60 a year.
 Start your passive income journey as soon as possible because it takes a long time to build something significant.